llingg/docs-opmanual_autolab/book/opmanual_autolab/30_localization_system/32_localization_watchtower_hardware.md

     $ sudo dd bs=4M if=/dev/ of=~/watchtower.img status=progress

-After this step, you will have your watchtower image in your laptop.
+After this step, you will have your Watchtower image in your laptop.

 Then, put SD cards into USB adapters, insert as many SD cards as you can to your laptop.
-Burn the watchtower image to those image simultaneously.
+Burn the Watchtower image to those image simultaneously.

 <!-- See: [](#sdcards) -->